[Update, 5 February 2020: See “An Edit of the Third Kind” below.]

-[Update, 5 February 2020: Though some links broke in the domain change from dailynews.openwaterswimming.com to openwaterswimming.com, covering up the problem was likely not the purpose of this edit.
-The edit turns out not to be a non-edit after all.
-The hacker substituted a Cyrillic “ѕ” for the Latin “s” in “openwaterswimming.”
+[Update, 5 February 2020: Though some links broke in the domain change from dailynews.openwaterswimming.com to openwaterswimming.com, covering up the problem was likely not the purpose of this edit-of-the-third-kind as I had previously thought.
+Rather, the hacker substituted a Cyrillic “ѕ” for the Latin “s” in “openwaterswimming.”
 In fonts that have Cyrillic characters, both letters look exactly the same.
-The hacker made this substitution to tens-of-thousands of links, invisibly breaking every one of them.]
+The hacker made this substitution to tens of thousands of links, invisibly breaking every one of them.]

 The vandal made the 7→6 and 3→4 substitutions on almost every sabotaged page.
 The 3→4 change is, I believe, a diversion.
 But it’s not the most striking one.
 That would be the substitution of “openwaterswimming” for “openwaterswimming” in URLs.
 In other words, the culprit went to some trouble to fake thousands of edits.

 Why?
 Possibly to provide an excuse for tens of thousands of links that someone broke while changing or moving the site.